arichornlover/YouTubeTweak-Downloads/README.md

 **uYouPlusLegacy: qnblackcat's uYouPlus Mod but only should work with older YouTube versions of the app.**

+### Disclaimer: if uYouPlusLegacy crashes then show me the crash log of the app and I'll see if i can fix it.

 ### Updated Repository
 Updated on September 4th!,
 Added qnblackcat's release,